mattcamp/deepracer-local/README.md

    - `docker pull mattcamp/dr-coach`
    - `docker pull minio/minio`

+## Modifying parameters
+Hyperparameters for training are loaded from `hyperparams.json` inside `src/rl_coach_2020_v2/hyperparams.json` - shortcut link has been created in the root directory.
+Available options are exactly the same except the new option `pretrained` that simplifies enabling pretrained mode.

 ## Video stream

 The video stream is available either via a web stream of via Kinesis.